MicrosoftDocs/customer-insights/ci-docs/data/faqs-dialog-data.md

 ## How was dialog with data evaluated?
 What metrics are used to measure performance?

 Dialog with data has been evaluated for usability, accuracy, performance, and adherence to responsible AI principles.
-Evaluation included usability testing to ensure valid understanding of user intent, accurately generated results, overall system performance, and responsible AI scenario testing for inappropriate content, malicious intent, jail break, and so on.
+Evaluation included usability testing to ensure valid understanding of user intent, accurately generated results, overall system performance, and responsible AI.
+This feature had scenario testing for inappropriate content, malicious intent, jail break, and more.
 Ongoing monitoring is in place for system performance and responsible AI.

 ## What are the limitations of dialog with data?
 How can users minimize the impact of the limitations when using the system?